Nightknight3000/Verity-Triumph-Instructor/README.md

 Note, that this tool is by no means perfect, and can probably contain bugs.
 If so, you may choose to open an **Issue tab** on GitHub at your own convenience.

 # Requirements
-This tool has no requirements whatsoever, besides installing Python 3 for the Developer Setup (see at the end).
+This tool has no requirements whatsoever, besides installing Python 3 for the Developer Setup (see [here](https://github.com/Nightknight3000/Verity-Triumph-Instructor#optional-developer-setup)).

 Requirements of the Developer Setup:\
 The tool only uses base-python libraries, thereby necessitating no further steps (technically it doesn't even require pip).